The Expiration Streaming Model: Diameter, $k$-Center, Counting, Sampling, and Friends: Introduction

-Another fundamental problem is to sample $k$ items uniformly from the stream.
-In insertion-only streams, it was solved by a powerful and now-famous technique called reservoir sampling~\cite{vitter1985random}, which was later extended to sliding-window streams~\cite{BabcockMR02}.
-We build on this technique to present an algorithm for the expiration model that uses $\calO(k \log n)$ space, and further extend it to the more challenging task of sampling without replacement.
-We also show how to perform weighted sampling, where the probability of sampling each item is proportional to its weight.
-Sampling tasks are useful primitives when designing other algorithms, including approximate quantiles with $\eps$-additive error using $\calO(\eps^{-2}\log n)$ space, various geometric problems where each item is a point in $\RR^d$, like range counting, logistic regression, and kernel density estimation (KDE), all using space $\calO(\eps^{-2}\log n)$, assuming here for simplicity that relevant parameters, like $d$ and the VC-dimension, are $O(1)$.
+Another fundamental problem is to \emph{sample $k$ items} uniformly from the stream.
+In insertion-only and sliding-window streams, this can be done via reservoir sampling~\cite{vitter1985random,BabcockMR02}.
+We build on this technique to present an algorithm for the expiration model that uses $\calO(k \log n)$ space, and further present extensions to two more challenging tasks: sampling \emph{without replacement}, and \emph{weighted sampling}, where each item is sampled with probability proportional to its weight.
+Sampling tasks are useful primitives, and we indeed use them to design other algorithms, e.g., for approximate quantiles with $\eps$-additive error using $\calO(\eps^{-2}\log n)$ space.
+We also use them for geometric problems, such as range counting, logistic regression, and kernel density estimation (KDE); here, items are points in $\RR^d$, and our algorithms use space $\calO(\eps^{-2}\log n)$, assuming for simplicity that parameters such as $d$ and the VC-dimension are $\calO(1)$.
 Moreover, these sampling methods apply to matrix-approximation problems, where each stream item is a row vector in $\RR^d$, including rank-$k$ approximation and $\eps$-covariance error.
-See \cref{sec:GE-Sampling} for more details.
+These results appear in \cref{sec:GE-Sampling}.

-These results are technically simpler as they build heavily on prior work.
-We remark that our algorithms above often use more space than the analogous results for insertion-only and turnstile streams.
-Thus, our bounds above may possibly be improved, e.g., better dependence on $\eps$, although for frequency estimation the term $\log n$ is needed even in sliding-windows streams \cite{BGLWZ18}.
-Furthermore, our techniques do not yield Count-Sketch-type bounds \cite{charikar2004finding} for frequency estimation (i.e., $\ell_2$-heavy-hitters), which are known for sliding-window streams \cite{BGLWZ18, FSW25}.
-We are also not aware of any strict separation (in space complexity) between the consistent and general expiration models.
+Technically, these results are less involved and build heavily on prior work.
+They also leave several questions for further investigation.
+For example, our algorithms often use more space than the analogous ones for insertion-only and turnstile streams, and thus may possibly be improved, e.g., better dependence on $\eps$.
+Note that for frequency estimation in sliding-window streams, near-optimal bounds are known \cite{BGLWZ18}.
+Furthermore, our techniques do not yield Count-Sketch-type bounds \cite{charikar2004finding} for $\ell_2$-point queries and $\ell_2$-heavy-hitters, which are known for sliding-window streams \cite{BGLWZ18, FSW25}.
+We are also not aware of any strict separation (in space complexity) between consistent and general expirations.